Who are you?

 What seminars do you offer?

 Too many to describe here!
 (Again: In our specialty areas, we offer the widest variety of seminars available.)
 Start with the course descriptions page.

 This is the first I’ve heard of you.
 Are you sure you know what you’re doing?

 We’ve literally been here since before the beginning!
-We’ve been working with the Windows NT family of OSs since before NT 3.1’s first release, and before that, we spent extensive time on NT’s spiritual ancestor (Digital’s VMS).
+We’ve been working with the Windows NT family of OSs since before NT 3.1’s first release, and before that, we spent extensive time on what has been called NT’s spiritual ancestor (Digital’s VMS).